 Isla Catalina has beautiful, secluded beaches and eco tours through the underwater shipwreck museums.
 Macao beach is another local favorite, with ideal waves for surfing and kite boarding, and Bavaro Beach has beautiful, reef-protected surf.

-Aside from Punta Cana’s many beaches like Marcao and Bavaro Beach, there are a number of activities nearby.
+Aside from its many beaches like Marcao and Bavaro Beach, there are a number of activities nearby to make a destination wedding in Punta Cana fun and exciting.
 Hoyo Azul, a chilly, neon-blue lagoon has visitors diving 65 meter cliffs on hot days.
 Punta Cana is the Caribbean’s golf mecca, with celebrity-designed gems like Punta Espada and La Cana nestled along gorgeous beaches.
 For nature lovers, The Indigenous Eyes Ecological Park snakes along rivers, with guided tours to help you spot over 500 species of exotic plants and wildlife.

 At night, merengue and salsa music fills the air and keeps travelers on their feet.